ManageIQ/manageiq.org/site/_posts/2014-09-02-manageiq-anand-release-is-now-available.html.md

 title: ManageIQ Anand Release Now Available
 date: 2014-09-02 18:31 UTC
 author: johnmark
-tags: releases, announcements
+tags: releases announcements
 ---

 [Download ManageIQ Anand](http://manageiq.org/download)

 We're naming ManageIQ releases after chess grandmasters.
 Read about [Viswanathan Anand](http://en.wikipedia.org/wiki/Viswanathan_Anand), this release's namesake.

 One of the great things about launching new communities is all of the first landmarks and milestones reached in a short period of time: